Call for appointment:410-328-6034 410-328-6034

 Each year at the University of Maryland Medical Center, we diagnose and/or treat hundreds of these skull base tumors, which affect people of all ages, genders and races.

-Our skull base tumor team treats pituitary tumor patients with comprehensive and innovative care, using the most advanced technology and a patient-centered approach.
+Our pituitary tumor team, which has experts from a range of specialties, treats pituitary and neuroendocrine tumor patients with comprehensive and innovative care, using the most advanced technology and a patient-centered approach.

-Found in approximately 15 percent of individuals during autopsy studies — even when they’ve never triggered symptoms — pituitary tumors are more common than you might think.
+Pituitary tumors are found in approximately 15 percent of individuals during autopsy studies — even when they’ve never triggered symptoms.
 Typically diagnosis only happens after a patient has noticed certain signs, which range from mild to severe.

 Three common patterns that lead to diagnosis are:

-- Headaches: During a medical workup for frequent headaches — which may be due to migraines or the trauma of an accident — a pituitary tumor may be discovered.
+- Headaches: During a medical workup for frequent headaches — which may be due to migraines or other causes besides a tumor — a tumor may be discovered.

 - ACTH-producing tumors trigger the adrenal glands to produce cortisol, sometimes called the “stress hormone.”